wttech/CQ-Unix-Toolkit/README.md

 Below is list of separate tools and purpose of each other

+* cqpkg -- Creates empty zip package on local filesystem using provided specification (name, group, version, paths, filters) which is valid and minimal CRX FileVault package.
+CQ connection not required.
 * cqbld -- Builds remotely uploaded CQ package using connection parameters
 * cqcp -- Makes a copy of remote CQ package to your local environment
 * cqget -- Makes a copy of CQ resource to your local environment